 Bartsich, the hysterectomy critic, said part of what’s driving the trend toward the overuse of hysterectomies is that women often demand the elective procedure as an easy fix for their reproductive health problems.

-Other times, doctors, driven by reimbursements, get locked into regional trends among their peers, he said.
+Other times, doctors, driven by insurance company reimbursements, get locked into regional trends among their peers, he said.

 That means that women, even those who seek a second opinion, will get the same diagnosis from one of the doctor’s local colleagues, he said.